 Mid-Level Coalition Grants

 The Mid-Level Coalition funding stream supports civil society coalitions at sub-national levels, to ensure that national legislation and policy addressing the rights of persons with disabilities is implemented at more local levels.
 Mid-Level Coalition grants enable grantees to collaborate at state (in a federal system), provincial, regional, or district levels.
-Applicants from Pacific Island countries only may apply for funding as groups of DPOs from different countries who are working together regionally.
 Mid-Level Coalition grants are two-year grants ranging between USD 30,000 – 40,000 per year for two years (USD 60,000 – 80,000 over the course of two years) and must be conceived and led by a DPO.
 These grants support activities under the following priority areas:

 Development of a State (or regional, provincial or district) platform to work on:

-1. Passage of specific legislation or policy to accord with the CRPD
+1. Passage of specific legislation or policy at the sub-national level to accord with the CRPD

-2. Achievement of governmental budgetary measures to implement the CRPD
+2. Advocacy for governmental budgetary measures to implement the CRPD at sub-national level

 National Coalition Grants

-The National Coalition funding stream supports advancement of the CRPD at national levels through lobbying for legislative changes (including but not limited to CRPD ratification), monitoring and reporting on implementation of the CRPD or other international human rights mechanisms, or following up on the recommendations made by UN human rights mechanisms to States in regard to implementation of the rights of PWDs.
+The National Coalition funding stream supports advancement of the CRPD at national levels through lobbying for legislative changes (including but not limited to CRPD ratification), monitoring and reporting on implementation of the CRPD or other international human rights mechanisms, following up on the recommendations made by UN human rights mechanisms to States in regard to implementation of the rights of PWDs, and advocating for inclusion in national development planning and in CRPD implementation and monitoring mechanisms.
 This stream is intended for organizations that are prominent in the disability movement at the country level.
 Because of the importance of joint advocacy at this level, only coalitions of three or more organizations will be funded.
 Applicant organizations should be disabled persons organizations (DPOs), while partner organizations can be either DPOs or other civil society organizations active in the promotion of human rights.
 National Coalition grants are two-year grants ranging between USD 30,000-$50,000 per year for two years (USD 60,000 - 100,000 over the course of two years) which support activities under the following priority areas: